-Policy Concerning Sexual Relationships Between Students and Faculty or Staff Members relationships between faculty or staff members (including teaching assistants) and students threaten this relationship.
+Policy Concerning Sexual Relationships Between Students and Faculty or Staff Members

+Fulfilling the mission of Bryn Mawr College to provide a rigorous education and to encourage the pursuit of knowledge as preparation for life and work depends upon the existence of a relationship of trust, respect and fairness between faculty or staff members and students.
+Romantic and/or sexual relationships between faculty or staff members (including teaching assistants) and students threaten this relationship.
 Further, the unequal nature of their respective roles calls into question a student's ability to fully consent to a romantic and/or sexual relationship with a faculty or staff member.
 The College considers such a relationship, even if believed to be consensual, to violate the integrity of the student/faculty or student/staff relationship, and to be unethical and unacceptable.